 After connection of the Black/Red wire is completed, the next step is to configure the Smart Trigger jumper to the correct polarity setting.
 The Smart Trigger jumper, which is in the parts bag, must be installed on the control module as either Positive or Negative polarity.
-If the Black/Red wire was connected to Negative polarity, the Smart Trigger jumper should be aligned toward the "-" symbol; if the Black/Red wire was connected to Positive polarity, the Smart Trigger jumper should be aligned toward the "+" symbol.
+If the Black/Red wire was connected to Negative polarity, the Smart Trigger jumper should be aligned toward the rear of the control module; if the Black/Red wire was connected to Positive polarity, the Smart Trigger jumper should be aligned toward the front of the control module.
 If desired, the Smart Trigger feature may not be used; simply do not connect for Negative or Positive.
 If this option is taken, either the Green Negative door trigger wire or the Violet Positive door trigger wire must be connected in order for the control unit to detect an open door.
-Once the Smart Trigger jumper has been properly configured, the Green/ Violet wire may be connected to the vehicle's dome light activation wire.
+Once the Smart Trigger jumper has been properly configured, the Green/Violet wire may be connected to the vehicle's dome light activation wire.